TAMUSA-COMPUTER-SCIENCE-ALUMNI/javafx8-sdk-documentation/README.md

 2. Open cloned respository folder
 3. Open index.html in your favorite browser
 4. Bookmark the page
-5. This new bookmark will give you immediate access to the completed JavaFx 8 documentation
+5. This new bookmark will give you immediate access to the complete documentation for the JavaFx 8 SDK